-In June, 2008, the Company entered into a Credit Facility Letter Agreement with Union Bank of California, N.A. and a Credit Line Note in favor of Union Bank of California, N.A., extending its \$5.0 million line of credit facility related to its cash management services ("Sweep Service Facility").
-The Sweep Service Facility matures on the earlier of May 14, 2013, or the date the Company ceases to utilize Union Bank of California, N.A. for its cash management services.
+In June, 2008, the Company entered into a Credit Facility Letter Agreement with Union Bank, N.A. and a Credit Line Note in favor of Union Bank, N.A., extending its \$5.0 million line of credit facility related to its cash management services ("Sweep Service

+Facility").
+The Sweep Service Facility matures on the earlier of May 14, 2013, or the date the Company ceases to utilize Union, N.A. for its cash management services.

-At December 31, 2008, under the Credit Facility and the Sweep Service Facility, the Company had unsecured lines of credit that permit it to borrow up to \$355.0 million of which \$269.5 million was outstanding and had capacity to borrow up to an additional \$85.5 million.
+At December 31, 2009, under the Credit Facility and the Sweep Service Facility, the Company had unsecured lines of credit that permit it to borrow up to \$355.0 million of which \$223.3 million was outstanding, leaving capacity to borrow up to an additional \$131.7 million.
 The Credit Facility contains financial covenants requiring the Company to not:

 - Permit the Consolidated Fixed Charge Coverage Ratio (as defined) as of the end of any fiscal quarter to be less than 2.00 to 1.00 under the Company's credit facilities.
-At December 31, 2008 the actual ratio was 3.39. - Permit the Consolidated Asset Coverage Ratio (as defined) as of the end of any fiscal quarter to be less than 1.50 to 1.00 under the Company's credit facilities.
-At December 31, 2008 the actual ratio was 2.34. - Permit the Consolidated Leverage Ratio (as defined) at any time during any period of four consecutive quarters to be greater than 2.50 to 1.00 under the Company's credit facilities.
-At December 31, 2008 the actual ratio was 2.15.
+At December 31, 2009 the actual ratio was 3.32 to 1.00. - Permit the Consolidated Asset Coverage Ratio (as defined) as of the end of any fiscal quarter to be less than 1.50 to 1.00 under the Company's credit facilities.
+At December 31, 2009 the actual ratio was 2.81 to 1.00. - Permit the Consolidated Leverage Ratio (as defined) at any time during any period of four consecutive quarters to be greater than 2.50 to 1.00 under the Company's credit facilities.
+At December 31, 2009 the actual ratio was 1.94 to 1.00.

-At December 31, 2008, the Company was in compliance with each of the aforementioned covenants.
-There are no anticipated trends that the Company is aware of that would indicate non-compliance with these covenants, though, significant deterioration in our financial performance could impact the Company's ability to comply with these covenants.
+At December 31, 2009, the Company was in compliance with each of the aforementioned covenants.
+There are no anticipated trends that the Company is aware of that would indicate non-compliance with these covenants, though, significant deterioration in the Company's financial performance could impact its ability to comply with these covenants.